tachyonics/smockable/Documentation/Smockable.docc/Verification.md

 ## Overview

 Verification is how you check that your code interacted with mocks as expected.
-Smockable provides comprehensive verification capabilities through the global `verify()` function, allowing you to inspect call counts, received parameters, and call order.
+Smockable provides comprehensive verification capabilities through the global `verify()` function with verification modes, allowing you to assert call counts and parameter matching in an expressive, declarative way.

-The `verify()` function can be called anytime after the creation of the mock, representing its current state.
-This means in advanced test scenarios, you can verify the state of the mock at multiple points during the test.
+The `verify()` function mirrors the `when()` function pattern, providing a consistent API for both setting expectations and verifying behavior.
+You can verify mock interactions at any point during your test, making it easy to test complex scenarios.

+The `verify()` functions integrate with SwiftTesting to provide appropriate error messages when the verification fails.
+These functions to not track

 ## Basic Verification

-### Call Counts
+### Exact Call Counts

-Check how many times a method was called:
+Verify that a method was called an exact number of times:

 ```swift
 let mock = MockUserService(expectations: expectations)